IBM-Cloud/docs/services/va/images/ibmmq/ibm_mq.md

 1. Set up the IBM Containers CLI.
 For more information, see [the Bluemix CLI page](https://plugins.ng.bluemix.net/ui/home.html) and follow the instructions to install the latest Cloud Foundry Container service plugin.

-2. From a terminal, log in to your {{site.data.keyword.Bluemix_notm}} organization and space where the conatiner is running with your {{site.data.keyword.Bluemix_notm}} ID.
+2. From a terminal, log in to your {{site.data.keyword.Bluemix_notm}} organization and space where the container is running with your {{site.data.keyword.Bluemix_notm}} ID.
 Run the following commands:

     1. `bx login`
-    2. `bx ic login`
+    2. `bx ic init`

 3. Check the status of the container.
 Run the following command: `bx ic ps`